Erwanweb/SPWithFliprOnDz/README.md

 # SPWithFliprOnDz
-Swimming poll full control using Flipr device for analysing the SP water
+Swimming pool full control using Flipr device for analysing the SP water

 install :